andrerpena/react-mde/readme.md

 - **onChange: (value: MdeState) => void**: Event handler for the `onChange` event.
 - **generateMarkdownPreview: (markdown: string) => Promise<string>;**: Function that should return the generated HTML for the preview.
 If this `prop` is falsy, then no preview is going to be generated.
 - **layout?: string**: The name of the layout to be used.
 For now, the supported layouts are : `vertical` and `noPreview`.
+- **layoutOptions?: any**: An object with options to be passed to the `layout-component`.
+Each layout may or may not expect options.
+It is recommended to [inspect the layouts source code](https://github.com/andrerpena/react-mde/tree/master/src/components-layout) to see what options can be passed to each while the documentation is not complete.

 ## Styling